-The Frederick National Lab (FNL) is a shared national resource that offers access to a suite of advanced biomedical technologies, provides selected science and technology services, and maintains vast repositories of research materials available to biomedical investigators nationwide.
+The Frederick National Laboratory is a shared national resource that offers access to a suite of advanced biomedical technologies, provides selected science and technology services, and maintains vast repositories of research materials available to biomedical investigators nationwide.
 It’s the only U.S. national laboratory wholly focused on research, technology, and collaboration in the biomedical sciences- working to discover, to innovate, and to improve human health.

-The lab undertakes scientific challenges of national importance through its work to accelerate the development and delivery of effective preventive, diagnostic, and therapeutic products to people living with cancer and HIV/AIDS.
+The laboratory undertakes scientific challenges of national importance through its work to accelerate the development and delivery of effective preventive, diagnostic, and therapeutic products to people living with cancer and HIV/AIDS.

 National Programs and Initiatives

 More than 30 percent of all human cancers- including 95 percent of pancreatic cancers and 45 percent of colorectal cancers- are driven by mutations of the RAS family of genes.
 NCI established the RAS Initiative in 2013 to explore innovative approaches for attacking the proteins encoded by mutant forms of RAS genes and to ultimately creative effective, new therapies for RAS-related cancers.

-Announced in 2016 by then Vice President Joe Biden, the Beau Biden Cancer Moonshot℠ to accelerate cancer research aims to make more therapies available to more patients, while also improving the ability to prevent cancer and detect it at an early stage.
+Announced in 2016 by then Vice President Joe Biden, the Cancer Moonshot℠ to accelerate cancer research aims to make more therapies available to more patients, while also improving the ability to prevent cancer and detect it at an early stage.

-The Frederick National Lab supports four Cancer Moonshot projects:
+The Frederick National Laboratory supports four Cancer Moonshot projects:

-- High-performance computing/DOE partnership: The lab plays a significant role in a national partnership to expand the use of high-performance computing in cancer research.
-Through work with the National Cancer Institute (NCI) and the Department of Energy (DOE), the Frederick National Lab is developing a promising strategy for using exascale computing capabilities hand-in-hand with urgent scientific applications.
+- High-performance computing/DOE partnership: The laboratory plays a significant role in a national partnership to expand the use of high-performance computing in cancer research.
+Through work with the National Cancer Institute (NCI) and the Department of Energy (DOE), the Frederick National Laboratory is developing a promising strategy for using exascale computing capabilities hand-in-hand with urgent scientific applications.

-- Precision medicine clinical trial: The lab is in key components of an ambitious nationwide precision medicine clinical trial (NCI-MATCH) that matches cancer patients to potential therapies based on the genetic makeup of their tumors, rather than tumor location in the body.
+- Precision medicine clinical trial: The laboratory is in key components of an ambitious nationwide precision medicine clinical trial (NCI-MATCH) that matches cancer patients to potential therapies based on the genetic makeup of their tumors, rather than tumor location in the body.